bcgov/entity/docs/Way of Working/Firms requirements gathering.md

     - We are not going to prepopulate the BN if the corp has one
     - We are going to allow someone to enter a BN manually if the lookup doesn't have one
     - We are going to show the BN in the review page and the output (BN 15)
+  - Kyle: Why do we even show the BN on the registration statement?
+Staff don't look for it or use it.
+    - We will run into issues either way, and this way is less issues

 - 9243 - registration statement output designs